- What is a referral?

 What is referral marketing?

 At its simplest, marketing is about acquiring customers.
-This is done by deliberately communicating value with the intention of influencing customer behavior.
+This is done by deliberately communicating value with the intention of influencing customer behaviour, specifically inducing customers to tell their friends.

 It gets more complicated, of course: first you have to identify and/or create value, then you have to figure out who your customers are and how to reach them effectively.